There are many pumpkin parts. You may be surprised at just how many.

 Caution: Be careful not to lift it by its “handle”.
 The handle breaks easily.

 Tendril – Thin, hair-like “tendrils” are attached to the stem and along the vine.
 During the growing season, these tendrils are green.
-They twist around fences, posts, other plants, and also on objects on the ground.
+They twist around fences, posts, and even other plants.
+And they also cling to objects on the ground.
 The tendrils help anchor the vine and protect it from the wind.
 Dry, brown tendrils often remain on the stem after harvesting.
 This gives the pumpkin character.
 Furthermore, tendrils are viewed as artistic in pictures.

 Leaves – The plant’s leaves absorb energy from the sun for plant and fruit growth.
 They grow along the vine.
 However, the leaves do not grow on the stem, or on top of the fruit.
-Artist’s rendering of fall pumpkins often have a few small, green leaves sitting atop the fruit and attached to the stem.
-Also, the the leaves are actually much larger than depicted in these artistic pictures.
-Once a leaf is removed from the vine, those green leaves can not remain fresh and green for long.
+Artist’s rendering of fall pumpkins often has a few small, green leaves sitting atop the fruit and attached to the stem.
+Also, the leaves are actually much larger than depicted in these artistic pictures.
+If you remove a leaf from the vine, those green leaves cannot remain fresh and green for long.
 That is to say, those leaves would be brown.

 The Lid – Cut around the stem of your pumpkin, to open it up for gutting and carving.
 This becomes the “lid”.

 Ribs – Look at the outside of a pumpkin.
-There are indented ridges running from top to bottom.
-These are called ribs.
+Indented ridges run from top to bottom of the fruit.
+These are the pumpkin’s ribs.
 Sometimes, they are shallow.
 Sometimes, they are very deep.
 They add depth to the appearance of the fruit, and a lot of artistic character.
 Which do you prefer?

 Pumpkin Shell – This refers to both the outer skin and the pulp of the fruit.

-Skin – The thin, shiny, orange outer layer of a pumpkin is called the skin.
+Skin – The skin is the thin, shiny, orange outer layer of a pumpkin.
 It is sometimes called the “rind”.
-The skin is a protective layer, which keep insects and disease out of the fruit.
+The skin is a protective layer, which keeps insects and diseases out of the fruit.
 It is not edible.
-But, it won’t make you sick if you eat it.
-It just doesn’t taste good, or have a pleasurable texture.
+But it won’t make you sick if you eat it.
+It just doesn’t taste good or have a pleasurable texture.

-Blossom End – When the fruit is very young, a flower blossom is attached to the end of the baby fruit (its bottom).
+Blossom End – When the fruit is very young, a flower blossom is attached to the end of the baby fruit (on its bottom).
 This is the blossom end.
-The female flower is pollinated, and the fruit then develops.
+Pollen from a male flower pollinates the female flower and the fruit then develops.
 The flower dies, off, leaving a scar in its place.
 The blossom end is also called the pumpkin’s belly button.

 Cavity – This is the inside of a pumpkin.
-After removing the “guts”, its just an empty cavity.
-On Halloween, a candle is placed inside the cavity to light up the pumpkin and make it glow!
+After removing the “guts”, it’s just an empty cavity.
+On Halloween night, we place a candle inside the cavity to light up the pumpkin and make it glow!

 Seeds – Seeds are the beginning of next year’s pumpkins.
 Do you remember the old saying “Which came first, the pumpkin or the seed?”
 Pumpkin seeds are a delicious and nutritious snack.
 A pumpkin has hundreds of seeds.